The Holiday of Holidays in Haifa is an annual festival that takes place during December. Let’s begin!

 Stay Tuned!

-For additional attractions nearby see Haifa page.
+For additional attractions nearby, see Haifa.

 Additional Resources

-- Israel Trip Planner is the page that will help you to create your perfect travel route.
+Here are several resources that I created to help travelers:- Trip Planner with Attractions and Itineraries is the page that will help you create your perfect travel route.

-- If you are looking for things to do, here are the pages for Jerusalem, Tel Aviv, Haifa, Sea Of Galilee, and Makhtesh Ramon.
+- If you are looking for things to do, here are the pages for Jerusalem, Tel Aviv, Haifa, Sea Of Galilee, Akko (Acre), Eilat, Nazareth, Safed (Tzfat), and Makhtesh Ramon.

 very lovely text 🙂 photos are nice too